PdCure.org

 NBMI Hg chelate

-NBMI: this chelator bonds to the mercury atom (180 deg) but fails to be evicted from the human body
+NBMI: this chelator bonds to the mercury atom (180 deg) but fails to be excreted from the human body

 NBMI Hg chelate